NikishaChhima/Ticketing_GUI_System_Java_SQL/README.md

 # Ticketing_GUI_System_Java_SQL

 <h2>Project Description</h2>
 This project consists of a GUI Ticketing Booking System made from Java and SQL.
-I needed to integratea database component, implement design patterns, use <a href="https://github.com/srn1153/pdcAssignment2/tree/master">GitHub for version control</a>, and incorporate necessary unit tests.
+I needed to integratea database component, implement design patterns, use GitHub for version control, and incorporate necessary unit tests.
 Additionally I applied OOP concepts such as abstraction, encapsulation, inheritance and polymorphism, while creating multiple classes with necessary relationships.
 I also needed to consider invalid responses from the user.
 <br />